vendia/blog/posts/2022-01-27-scaling-your-partner-ecosystem-using-vendia-share.md

 ---
-title: "Scaling Your Partner Ecosystem using Vendia Share"
+title: "Scale Your Partner Ecosystem with Vendia Share"
 description: "Addressing the Challenge with Minimal Friction"
 date: '2022-01-27'
 categories: